LeeMorinUCF/Hidden_Comp_Risks/logistic/README.md

 ### Three-point violations (speeding 31-60 over or 9 other violations)

-This demerit point level is inluenced by the policy change in that the penalty for speeding 40-45 over in a 100km/hr zone is doubled to 6 points, with no other changes to the penalties for the other offences.
+This demerit point level is influenced by the policy change in that the penalty for speeding 40-45 over in a 100km/hr zone is doubled to 6 points, with no other changes to the penalties for the other offences.

 ```R
 Coefficients: